-For Standard SPI and Dual SPI operations, the /HOLD signal allows the W25Q32RV operation to be paused while it is actively selected (when /CS is low).
+For Standard SPI and Dual SPI operations, the /HOLD signal allows the W25Q16JW operation to be paused while it is actively selected (when /CS is low).
 The /HOLD function may be useful in cases where the SPI data and clock signals are shared with other devices.
 For example, consider if the page buffer was only partially written when a priority interrupt requires use of the SPI bus.
-In this case the /HOLD function can save the state of the Instruction and the data in the buffer so programming can resume where it left off once the bus is available again.
+In this case the /HOLD function can save the state of the instruction and the data in the buffer so programming can resume where it left off once the bus is available again.
 The /HOLD function is only available for standard SPI and Dual SPI operation, not during Quad SPI or QPI.
 The Quad Enable Bit QE in Status Register-2 is used to determine if the pin is used as /HOLD pin or data I/O pin.
 When QE=0 (factory default), the pin is /HOLD, when QE=1, the pin will become an I/O pin, /HOLD function is no longer available.

 To initiate a /HOLD condition, the device must be selected with /CS low.
 A /HOLD condition will activate on the falling edge of the /HOLD signal if the CLK signal is already low.
 If the CLK is not already low the /HOLD condition will activate after the next falling edge of CLK.
 The /HOLD condition will terminate on the rising edge of the /HOLD signal if the CLK signal is already low.
+If the CLK is not already low the /HOLD condition will terminate on the rising edge of the /HOLD signal if the CLK signal is already low.
 If the CLK is not already low the /HOLD condition will terminate after the next falling edge of CLK.
 During a /HOLD condition, the Serial Data Output (DO) is high impedance, and Serial Data Input (DI) and Serial Clock (CLK) are ignored.
 The Chip Select (/CS) signal should be kept active (low) for the full duration of the /HOLD operation to avoid resetting the internal logic state of the device.

-6.1.7 Software Reset & Hardware /RESET pin
+5.1.7 Software Reset & Hardware /RESET pin

-The W25Q32RV can be reset to the initial power-on state by a software Reset sequence, either in SPI mode or QPI mode.
-This sequence must include two consecutive Instructions: Enable Reset (66h) & Reset (99h).
-If the Instruction sequence is successfully accepted, the device will take approximately 30uS (trst) to reset.
-No Instruction will be accepted during the reset period.
+The W25Q16JW can be reset to the initial power-on state by a software Reset sequence, either in SPI mode or QPI mode.
+This sequence must include two consecutive commands: Enable Reset (66h) & Reset (99h).
+If the command sequence is successfully accepted, the device will take approximately 30uS (tRST) to reset.
+No command will be accepted during the reset period.